 The good thing about direct taxes is that they are determined and made final before they are even paid.
 In the case of income tax, the annual tax is the same every year as long as the salary does not change.

 3. Promotes elasticity

 Taxes are the earnings of the government, and when they fluctuate, the earnings also change.
-It can go higher or lower.
+They can go higher or lower.

 4. Saves time and money